brandonmarshal/lsx-demo-theme/logs/week36/logs-week36-day5.md

     -   wp-figma-artifact-builder

 -   Creating the redesigned "Service" page in figma, accoridng to the Claude design.
+-   Creating section patterns and components for the new design.

 ## Time Logs

 -   1.30 hrs – Testing GPT Skills from the doc
--   1.35 hrs - Creating the redesigned 'Service' page in Figma, according to the Claude design.
+-   2.05 hrs - Creating the redesigned 'Service' page in Figma, according to the Claude design.

 ---